Acquisitions History

 Although the Akademie der Künste’s first recorded architectural documents date from the eighteenth century, the systematic acquisition of materials in the Architectural Archives only began under architect Hans Scharoun, the first post-war President of the Akademie der Künste in West Berlin.
 The Hugo Häring Archive, established in 1958, was the first architectural estate acquired by the Academy.

 In 1961, the Academy members decided to systematically collect documents from leading living and deceased architects and from Academy members.
 The holdings grew significantly, above all, when the Academy took over the Hans Scharoun Archive after his death in 1972.
-With 25,000 architectural plans and designs, and 60 linear metres of written documents, the Hans Scharoun Archive is still the largest and, at the same time, the most important single archive in the Architectural Archives.
+With about 30,000 architectural plans and designs, and 60 linear metres of written documents and photographs, the Hans Scharoun Archive is still one of the largest and most important single Archives in the Architectural Archives.

 Until 1993, the Academy members and the particular Secretary of the Architecture Section shared the task of maintaining and publishing the architectural holdings.
 In that year, the Architectural Archives then became an independent department within the Academy.
 Since then, the holdings have been continually expanded.